Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

       - You may need to authorize the Pipelines initially to use the Service Connection and deploy the target environments for the first time.
       ![Release Pipeline](docs/images/ReleasePipeline.png "Release Pipelines")
    - **Optional**.
 Trigger the Data Factory Pipelines per environment.
-      - In the Data Factory portal of each environment, navigate to "Author", then select the `P_Ingest_MelbParkingData`.
+      - In the Data Factory portal of each environment, navigate to "Author", then select the `P_Ingest_ParkingData`.
       - Select "Trigger > Trigger Now".
       - To monitor the run, go to "Monitor > Pipeline runs".
       ![Data Factory Run](docs/images/ADFRun.png "Data Factory Run]")